edgelesssys/contrast/README.md

 Contrast provides an Initializer that handles the remote attestation on the workload side transparently and fetches the workload certificate.
 The Initializer runs as an init container before your workload is started.

+### The Contrast runtime

+Contrast depends on a Kubernetes [runtime class](https://kubernetes.io/docs/concepts/containers/runtime-class/), which is installed by the `node-installer` daemonset.
+This runtime consists of a containerd runtime plugin, a virtual machine manager (cloud-hypervisor), and a podvm image (IGVM and rootfs).
+The installer takes care of provisioning every node in the cluster so it provides this runtime class.

 ## Installation

 Download the latest CLI from our release and put it into your PATH: